SoavaManal/dialogLib/Readme.md

 ## Props

-- title (string): The title of the dialog.
+- title (string): The title of the dialog (optional).
-- mesage (string): The main message content of the dialog.
+- mesage (string): The main message content of the dialog (requierd).
-- question (string): Additional question content if needed.
-- handleCloseModale (function): Callback function for closing the modal.
+- handleCloseModale (function): Callback function for closing the modal(requierd).
+- question (string): Additional question content if needed (optional).
-- confirmLink (string): Link for the confirmation button.
+- confirmLink (string): Link for the confirmation button (optional).
-- confirmMesage (string): Text for the confirmation button.
+- confirmLabelButton (string): Text for the confirmation button (optional).
-- cancelMesage (string): Text for the cancel button.
+- cancelLabelButton (string): Text for the cancel button (optional).

 ## Styles

 This component uses CSS modules for styling.
 Ensure that you import the styles properly:

-### Import

-import "dialog/dist/lib.css";

 ### display review